andres-erbsen/voteserver/readme.md

     go run reg-server.go ../SECRET.pem # leave it running and let the people register

     go run prepare.go ../SECRET.pem 24h "my election"
-    # the time limit is approximate, overestimating doesn't hurt
+    # the time limit for election duration is approximate, overestimating doesn't hurt
     # the preparation includes bulk RSA signing and will take a while

     go run vote-server.go ../SECRET.pem # and wait for people to vote